Daniel E. Cooper, M.D.

 The Hospital for Special Surgery, Cornell University Medical Center, New York City Specializing in Sports Medicine, Arthroscopic and Reconstructive Surgery of the Knee and Shoulder

-BOARD CERTIFICATION AND PROFESSION SOCIETIES
+BOARD CERTIFICATION AND PROFESSIONAL SOCIETIES

 Dr. Cooper was board certified by the American Board of Orthopaedic Surgery in 1992 and has recertified twice, most recently in 2012.
 He is a member of the American Academy of Orthopaedic Surgeons, American Orthopaedic Society for Sports Medicine, Arthroscopy Association of North America, the National Football League Team Physician Society.
 He is a former member of the National Hockey League Team Physicians Society and past president of the Texas Society of Sports Medicine.